tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.

-The General Configuration Properties table describes configuration properties used by all plugin integrations.
+The General Configuration Properties table describes configuration properties used by all plug-in integrations.
 The HCL AppScan on Cloud configuration properties table describes the configuration properties that define the connection and communications with the UrbanCode Velocity server.
-When using the JSON method to integrate the plugin these properties are coded within the properties configuration property.
+When using the JSON method to integrate the plug-in these properties are coded within the properties configuration property.

 Some properties might not be displayed in the user interface, to see all properties enable the Show Hidden Properties field.